 When Susan Keogh won an elementary school writing contest and a trip to a regional young writers conference, she hadn’t realized that experience was the beginning of a love affair with words.
 Keogh was raised in a large family where reading was encouraged.
 Through her mother’s interest in history, Keogh grew to admire such authors as Michael Shaara and Bruce Catton, a fellow Michigan writer who focused on the American Civil War.
 So it was no wonder that her first writing credit was a featured article in the magazineAmerica’s Civil War.
 Keogh’s particular interest in the Civil War led her into re-enacting for several years as a field musician.

-Outside of her writing life, Keogh works in the health care field and enjoys travel (preferably to warm places outside of her native Michigan!), the arts, and equestrian activities.
+Outside of her writing life, Keogh works in the health care field and enjoys travel (preferably to warm places outside of her native Michigan!), the arts, pickleball, and equestrian activities.